iriscuro/-Image-Filters-Implementation-using-CUDA/README.md

 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

+## References

+If you are interested in learning more about GPU programming and CUDA, you can refer to the following book:

+- Kirk, D.B., Wen-mei W. Hwu.
+"Programming Massively Parallel Processors: A Hands-on Approach, Third Edition".
+Morgan Kaufmann, 2016.

+The code provided in this repository was inspired by examples from this book.